8Crafter-Studios/8Crafter-Wiki/docs/andexdb/general/installing.md

 -   Beta APIs

--   Creator Cameras: New Third Person Presets

--   Creator Cameras: Focus Target Camera
+-   Experimental Camera Creator Features

-Also make sure that you have the `Education Edition` toggle enabled.
+Also make sure that you have the `Education Edition` toggle enabled (this is optional but HIGHLY recommended).

 Once you have downloaded the add-on and enabled the required experimental toggles continue to the next section.